project-chip/connectedhomeip/docs/testing/python.md

 # Python framework tests

-This file is a placeholder for python framework test information.

-NOTE: be sure to include information about how you need to commission with the python controller, not chip-tool and how to do that in the scripts

-Note - go through the docs in the readme and move them over here, and take out the deprecated stuff

-Note - add notes about record error and fail test vs. asserts

----

 The python test framework is built on top of the ChipDeviceCtrl.py python controller API and the mobly test framework.
 Python tests are interaction tests, and can be used for certification testing, and / or integration testing in the